The Québec maritime Blog

 What could be more authentic than gliding through the forests of Québec pulled by magnificent sled dogs?
 This activity will delight visitors of all ages and, in my opinion, is one of the best ways to admire our winter scenery!

 At the Ferme 5 Étoiles in Côte-Nord, you can learn to drive your own dogsled team while exploring the trails overlooking the Saguenay Fjord.
-How’s that for an ideal setting for adventure?
+How’s that for an ideal setting for a winter adventure?
 An experienced guide will teach you the basics of dogsledding and help you perfect your mushing techniques.
+You’re sure to be impressed by the dogs’ energy and spirit as well as touched by their infectious enthusiasm.
+Who knows, you may discover you have hidden talents as a musher!

 Ice fishing

 When you think about ice fishing, what probably comes to mind is a little village of huts on the ice.
 What’s on offer at Ferme 5 Étoiles, however, is closer to the original tradition, which means the activity takes place entirely outdoors.
 You’ll be provided with all the gear you need, and your guide will help you drill a hole in the ice.
+You can also participate in the fun family-friendly ice fishing day organized by the Attitude Nordique team in Baie-Comeau every winter to introduce people to this traditional activity.

-Treetop trekking
+Treetop trekking and ice climbing

-Want to try something truly unusual this winter?
-Unleash your inner adventurer by enjoying a treetop escapade in an aerial adventure park.
-What does this entail?
-Safely attached to a harness, you will make your way through an obstacle course in the trees, which will draw upon both your physical agility and your problem-solving skills.
+What does treetop trekking entail?
+Safely attached to a harness, you’ll make your way through an obstacle course in the trees that will draw upon both your physical agility and your problem-solving skills.
 Whether you’re walking along a high wire, climbing nets or ziplining above the snowy ground, this is bound to be an exhilarating experience!
+If this sound like something you’d like to try, head to Domaine Valga, in Bas-Saint-Laurent, which offers several courses in the “Forêt de Maître Corbeau” adventure park suitable for beginners as well as those who are more experienced.

 Special events